KeenRivals/brashear.me/content/2014-07-30-remove-all-drivers-from-a-windows-image-by-a-certain-vendor.markdown

 Unmounting (and committing) an image is completed with the ``dismount-windowsimage`` command, as below.

-{% codeblock lang:ps1 Dismount a Windows image with PowerShell %}
+	:::powershell
 	# If you don't want to save the changes, use the -discard option.
 	Dismount-WindowsImage -Path D:\Image -save
-{% endcodeblock %}

 From here, you have a nice clean Windows image!
 No more unruly drivers!